Mahbub Jamil

-Mahbub Jamil is a Bangladeshi businessman and former special assistant to the Chief Advisor of the Caretaker government with the rank of a cabinet minister.
+Mahbub Jamil is a Bangladeshi businessman and former special assistant to the chief advisor of the caretaker government with the rank of a cabinet minister.

 Career

-On 22 January 2008, Jamil was appointed Special Assistant to Chief Advisor of the Caretaker government, Fakhruddin Ahmed, with the rank of a Minister.
+On 22 January 2008, Jamil was appointed special assistant to chief advisor of the caretaker government, Fakhruddin Ahmed, with the rank of a minister.
 He was placed in charge of the Ministry of Civil Aviation and Tourism, Ministry of Industry, and Ministry of Sports and Youth Affairs.

-Jamil is the Chairman of Singer Bangladesh.
-He had served as the President of Metropolitan Chamber of Commerce and Industry, Dhaka and Foreign Investors Chamber of Commerce and Industry.
+Jamil is the chairman of Singer Bangladesh.
+He had served as the president of the Metropolitan Chamber of Commerce and Industry, Dhaka and the Foreign Investors Chamber of Commerce and Industry.

-On 25 February 2008, Jamil was appointed Chairperson of the Board of Directors of Bangladesh Biman.
+On 25 February 2008, Jamil was appointed chairperson of the board of directors of Bangladesh Biman.

-On 28 July 2011, Jamil was appointed an adviser to the Board of Directors of Robi Axiata.
+On 28 July 2011, Jamil was appointed an adviser to the board of directors of Robi Axiata.